mezzio/mezzio-skeleton/readme.md

-# Expressive Optional Packages Installer
+# Expressive Composer Installer

-This is a proof of concept for installing optional composer packages based on user input.
+This is a proof of concept for setting up [zend-expressive](https://github.com/zendframework/zend-expressive) by choosing optional packages based on user input.
 The user selected packages are saved into ``composer.json`` so everyone else working on the project have the same packages installed.
-Configuration files and the index.php file are prepared for first use.
-To not annoy users only missing answers are asked for.
+Configuration files and templates are prepared for first use.
+To not annoy users the installer is removed from ``composer.json`` after setup succeeded.

 ## Testing